xphoenixua/kafka-ml-ucu/README.md

     *   Access: `http://localhost:5001/`
     *   Status endpoint: `http://localhost:5001/status` - Provides general service info and confirms environment variables are set.
     *   Data check endpoint: `http://localhost:5001/data_status` - Verifies that the volume mount is working and the service can see the configured dataset directory and its contents.
 Check this endpoint to confirm your data is correctly mounted.
+    *   Start data generation into frames: `http://localhost:5001/start/<input_id>`.
+It populates topics for car and person detection with frames.
+It looks for input id in specified data root in `sequences` folder.
+Supports pure video and video split by frames already.

 *   **Car Detector:** (Mapped port 5003)
     *   Access: `http://localhost:5003/`